tantepose/treehouse-project10/README.md

+## Treehouse Fullstack Javascript Techdegree, project 10
+# Build a Library Manager
+### by Ole Petter Baugerød Stokke

+You've been tasked with creating a library management system for a small library.
+The librarian has been using a simple sqlite database and has been entering data in manually.
+The librarian wants a more intuitive way to handle the library's books, patrons and loans.

+You'll be given static HTML designs, a set of requirements and the existing SQLite database.
+You'll be required to implement a dynamic website using Express, Pug, and the SQL ORM Sequelize.

 -   #### Models

     -   The `library.db` file should contain 3 tables.
 Create a Sequelize model for a `books` table, a `patrons` table, and a `loans` table. *There are no `timestamps.`*